jdautell/data-analyst-portfolio/README.md

 # Demographic Analysis of Telemedicine Trends Case Study
 ## Introduction
 This study aims to uncover demographic trends in telemedicine usage, especially during the COVID-19 pandemic, using SQL for data extraction and Tableau for visualizations.

+**Objective**: Investigate demographic trends in telemedicine usage during the COVID-19 pandemic.

+- **Ask**: Study the evolution of telemedicine usage over time and the influence of age, state, and income level on its adoption.
+- **Prepare**: Data sourced from the CDC's website.
+Utilized SQL for extraction and Tableau for visualization.
+- **Analyze**: Found a rise in telemedicine adoption during the pandemic, with variations based on age, state, and income.
+- **Share**: Older age groups show increased adoption but with higher variability.
+Geographically, coastal regions have higher telemedicine uptake than central and rural states.
+- **Act**: Strategic actions encompass enhancing telemedicine platforms for the elderly, advocating for better broadband in areas with low adoption, and ensuring telemedicine is accessible across all income levels.

 ## Ask
 * Objective: Understand the demographic trends in telemedicine usage.